Big Brands that use Private Label Cosmetics & Makeup

 “Eighty percent of the products that you see in department stores we’ve created for brands.”

-There is a common misunderstanding in the beauty industry—perhaps more common among people outside the circle—each brand has its own army of formulators and scientists, who work hard in some high-tech laboratories to create their products.
-Although this may be the case for a few of these products, the reality is that many of them are researched, created, and packaged by private label companies.
+There is a common misunderstanding in the beauty industry—perhaps more common among people outside the circle—each brand has its own army of formulators and scientists, who work hard in high-tech laboratories to create their products.
+Although this may be the case for a few of these products, the reality is that many of them are researched, created, and packaged by private-label companies.

-Labs like ours are B2B manufacturers, and the formulas and packaging they create can be marketed by beauty brands, and no one knows that they did not do it themselves.
+Companies like ours connect your beauty brand to Korean manufacturers, and the formulas and packaging they create can be marketed by beauty brands, and no one knows that they did not do it themselves.
 Consumers may be surprised to find that some of their favorite lotions and potions come from the same place and may have the same formula as other private-brand products on the market.

 In the past, private-label labs have been more than happy to remain in the industry’s shadows, working discretely on formulas for a surprisingly large array of brands.
 Irena James, YG’s vice president of product development (who is also Nik’s wife), claims that “80 percent of the products that you see in department stores we’ve created for brands.”
 And after four decades in the industry spent formulating products for other companies.
 Based on research on the efficacy of topical melatonin for anti-aging, the couple — relying on Irena’s biochemistry and skin physiology expertise — dreamed up a formula that features melatonin as its star ingredient.